April 4, 2020 · The Arts, Research and Culture House

 Subscribe now to our 19/20 season!
 Save up to 35% on tickets and enjoy great subscriber benefits.
 Learn more and subscribe now >>

 - Saturday, April 4 @ 8 PM · tickets

 This performance is co-presented with the University of Pennsylvania's Department of Music.

-The Daedalus Quartet’s “Music and Migration" project at the University of Pennsylvania has been co-sponsored by the Music Department, Center for Africana Studies, Kelly Writers House, Middle East Center, South Asia Center, Katz Center for Advanced Judaic Studies, the Near Eastern Languages and Civilizations Department, the East Asian Languages and Civilizations Department, and Humanities at Large at the Wolf Humanities Center.
+The Daedalus Quartet’s “Music and Migration" project at the University of Pennsylvania has been co-sponsored by the Music Department, Center for Africana Studies, Kelly Writers House, Middle East Center, South Asia Center, Katz Center for Advanced Judaic Studies, the Near Eastern Languages and Civilizations Department, the Center for East Asian Studies, the East Asian Languages and Civilizations Department, and Humanities at Large at the Wolf Humanities Center.

 Photo credit: Lisa Marie Mazzucco